-This is achieved by way of career presentations, interviews, participation in Work Experience programs, researching in the careers reference area, attending lunchtime presentations, visiting career markets, Careers Expos, Open Days at tertiary institutions, participating in excursions and consulting careers newsletters.
+This is achieved by way of career presentations, interviews, mentoring sessions, participation in work experience programs, researching in the careers reference area, attending lunchtime presentations, Careers Expo here at school, Open Days at tertiary institutions, participating in excursions and consulting careers newsletters.

 Careers and School to Work planning seminars are delivered to Years 10, 11 and 12.
 In these sessions, the students are given formal instruction on topics including job descriptions, job-seeking skills, courses of further study, settling into their first job and alternative employment.
 Pathways and vocational education initiatives are covered.
+All year 10 students take part in a Morrisby Career Assessment.
+The results of this form the basis of any career and transition discussion they have here at school.

 Websites are subscribed to for the benefit of parents/carers and students.
-They are JobJump, MyCareerMatch and Careervoyage.
-Passwords are required to access these and are obtained from the Careers Office.
+They are JobJump and Study Work Grow.
+Passwords are required to access these and are obtained from the Careers Counsellor.

-Many other resources are available for students to access information and assistance in securing employment such as the MHScareers website and the Epping Boys High School parent portal.
+Many other resources are available for students to access information and assistance in securing employment such as the Google Classroom, MH careers website and the Epping Boys High School parent portal.
 It is essential that all students in Years 10-12 and parents/carers regularly access the careers newsletter, both by email and on the web site.
 (Parents/carers, please register your email address with the school to receive the careers newsletter.
 If you are not receiving it, please contact the Administration Office).